Online Speech Pathology Undergraduate Degree Program Information

 Most online M.S. programs in speech pathology take three years of full-time study to complete.
 Students download videos of instructional lectures and communicate with professors through online chat programs and e-mail.
 The majority of instruction is completed over the Internet, but students are often required to complete clinical training exercises in person.
 Technological requirements generally require high-speed Internet access and word processing software.

 The majority of courses offered are required in the areas of speech, communication and hearing; students have limited options for electives.
 Coursework emphasizes the physical sciences, speech pathology prevention, rehabilitation techniques and research methodology.

 This class teaches students about pathologies related to acquiring and utilizing linguistic abilities.
 Students learn about developmental issues in children and disorders affecting adults.

 Students learn the scientific aspects of hearing.
 This course covers the technology and methods used to assess patients' hearing ability and improve hearing issues.

 This course covers the causes, development and treatment of stuttering.
 Students learn the theoretical bases of stuttering intervention methods.

-The U.S. Bureau of Labor Statistics (www.bls.gov) predicts job growth of 19% between 2008 and 2018 for speech language pathologists.
-During that decade, the BLS states that there should be especially good job prospects for bilingual speech language pathologists.
-Median yearly earnings in the profession were $62,930 in May 2008.
+The U.S. Bureau of Labor Statistics (www.bls.gov) predicts job growth of 19% between 2012 and 2022 for speech language pathologists.
+During that decade, the BLS states that there should be especially good job prospects for speech language pathologists who work with aging patients.
+Median yearly earnings in the profession were $71,550 in May 2014.

 Continuing Education Information